katahiromz/XWordGiver/README.md

 ## What's this?

-"XWordGiver" (pronounce as "crossword giver") is a Windows freeware to generate crossword data.
+"XWordGiver" (pronouncing as "crossword giver") is a Windows freeware to generate crossword data.

 ![Screenshot 1](screenshot1.png "Screenshot 1")